j0sh3rs/k3s-at-home/README.md

 This repository is shamelessly stolen and modified from the great work that [Auricom](https://github.com/auricom/home-cluster) has done on his homelab.

-Modified to my needs, updated to use Age instead of PGP, and using cloudflared and/or ingress-nginx.
+Modified to my needs, updated to use Age instead of PGP, Calico for the CNI in eBPF mode, and using cloudflared and/or ingress-nginx.

 <br/>
 <br/>